google/osdfir-infrastructure/docs/installing-on-gke.md

 poetry install && poetry shell
 ```

-> *Note*: If Poetry is not found, add its bin directory to your PATH:
+*Troubleshooting*: If Poetry is not found, add its bin directory to your PATH:

 ```bash
 export PATH="$HOME/.local/bin:$PATH"